benibela/xidel/README.md

 returns all links, the target URI of each link or the text of all links alphabetically.

-There are more examples on the above page with binaries.
+There are more examples on the above page with binaries, the github wiki and in the directory examples.